Asher Goodenough, History Subject Advisor

 The OCR History web pages contain some really practical information that you can use in the classroom with your students.
-As the new term gets underway I want to bring to your attention one resource that you will find invaluable; and as a teacher that I used to great effect.
+As the new term gets underway I want to bring to your attention one resource that you will find invaluable and that I used to great effect as a teacher.

-In my experience the examiners’ reports are instrumental; providing the level of depth of insight about the quality of candidates’ responses examiners have seen; these responses allow you to offer the proper advice and feedback from detailed accounts particularly for A Level subjects.
+In my experience the examiners’ reports are invaluable, providing the level of depth of insight about the quality of candidates’ responses examiners have seen.
+These responses allow you to offer the proper advice and feedback from detailed accounts, particularly for A Level subjects.

 If you haven’t read an examiners’ report before, they go through each exam question in minute detail, highlighting what candidates did well and what they should improve upon.
 The reports feature trends and reveal patterns that occurred during the previous year’s papers.

-This insight can then be shared with your student so they can hear and learn first-hand about the overall exam experience, helping your students avoid similar situations when sitting their own papers.
+This insight can then be shared with your students so they can hear and learn first-hand about the overall exam experience, helping your students avoid similar situations when sitting their own papers.